 "If I caught them I'd ask them to move but they shrugged it off claiming the hospital car park was full.
 They were often abusive too."

-The couple contacted the local police but found their only long-term solution was putting lockable parking posts across their drive.
+The couple contacted the local police, but found the only long-term solution was to put lockable parking posts across their drive.

 Parking enforcement may once have been under police control.

 But following the Road Traffic Act 1991 it's now largely the responsibility of local authorities, which can issue penalty charge notices for parking offences on the roads.